obodsoft/obodsoft_web/README.md

 - Smooth animations and transitions
 - Mobile-friendly navigation
 - Contact form with email functionality
-- Sections for services, about, portfolio, and contact
+- Dedicated pages for services, about, portfolio, and contact
+- Engaging marketing copy on each page to convert visitors
 - Static site generation for optimal performance

 ## Technologies Used